 The Right Pay

-It should be so basic that it doesn’t even need mentioning, but unfortunately we live in a world where it is still perfectly possible to be mispaid, unpaid, lately paid, or unfairly paid.
-You need to get to grips with what counts as poor pay and what doesn’t, as that is the only way to ensure that you are going to keep your wits about you on this subject.
+It should be so basic that it doesn’t even need mentioning, but unfortunately, we live in a world where it is still perfectly possible to be mispaid, unpaid, lately paid, or unfairly paid.
+It would help if you got to grips with what counts as poor pay and what doesn’t, as that is the only way to ensure that you are going to keep your wits about you on this subject.
 It also helps you to fight your case should you find yourself in a position where you are having to dispute your payment with your employer.
 In general, you can expect fair pay for the work you do (at the very least, of course, minimum wage).
 You should also earn the same as anyone else in the same role with the same level of experience.
 If those are not the case, you can take it up with your employer, your union or by taking legal action.

 Safety & Security